-It is during REM sleep that we often see those little smiles and laughs escape our little cherub’s face.
+It is during REM sleep that we often see babies smile and laugh.

 At this stage, smiles and laughs may still be few and far between.
 Your baby is just reacting to her environment, which helps you understand her a bit more as she is signaling what she finds enjoyable, but these smiles are still different from smiling socially.

 Social smiles start around 3 to 4 months of age.
 They may still seem like reactive smiles in some ways, as she is showing excitement for something she likes, but the difference here is that when she smiles at you, she is truly starting to connect.

 When your baby is connecting with you and her environment, she is truly showing happiness.